 This feature can be used with the following license packs: Basic, Professional, Enterprise

-Every now and then we get questions on whether to use an event or a questionnaire for a specific type of questionnaire.
-It depends a bit and I will get more into that in a moment, but here are the main differences between an event and a questionnaire:
+Every now and then we get questions on whether to use an event or a survey for a specific type of survey.
+It depends a bit and I will get more into that in a moment, but here are the main differences between an event and a survey:

 |Data protection questions||x|